Some Bizarre Black Holes Put On Light Shows

 These are some of the most powerful particle streams ever observed, causing chaos in their host galaxies.
 Theoretically speaking, if an unlucky planet happened to cross paths with one of those jets, Isler says, it would not be pretty.

 "It would basically destroy the planet completely.
-It would completely eviscerate anything that got in its way," she says, adding, "You know, things are being eviscerated in space all the time.
+It would completely eviscerate anything that got in its way," she says.
+She added, "You know, things are being eviscerated in space all the time.
 It's part of what makes it fun."

 Isler specializes in the subset of quasars that happen to have their jet streams of material pointed toward Earth.
 These are called blazars, or "blazing quasars."